 Ramp, Len, H. G. Schlicker, and J. J. Gray, 1977, Geology, mineral resources, and rock material of Curry County, Oregon: Oregon Department of Geology and Mineral Industries Bulletin 93, 79 p.

 One of the "Outstandingly Remarkable Values" that contributed to the designation of the Illinois River as a National Wild and Scenic River is botany.
 Some of the plants and wildflowers are common and others are rare adaptations to the serpentine geology.
-California Lady's Slipper The Mountain Lady's Slipper is a rare orchid found in Northern California and Southern Oregon.
+California Lady's Slipper The California Lady's Slipper is a rare orchid found in Northern California and Southern Oregon.
 Each stem can have up to 21 flowers that are fertilized by trapping insects in their pouch (or slipper).
 Tolmie's Star Tulip These beautiful flowers are also...